MattWood21/MinimalApiSample/README.md

 This project is an example .Net 6 [Minimal API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0).

+Probably the most interesting part of it is the use of IRouteableService in order to wire up any service that wants to route API traffic to that endpoint.
+The service itself is responsible for declaring which paths and methods are allowed and how to respond to incoming requests.
+It acts as a smaller/minimal alternative to using Controllers in the MVC model.